davidvlaminck/OTLMOW-GUI/README.md

 - [otlmow_gui](https://github.com/davidvlaminck/OTLMOW-GUI) (you are currently looking at this package)

 ## Installation guide
+### NEEDS atleast python 3.13.2 to use the pyinstaller_script.py to create a .exe file
 Currently, you need at least Python version 3.9 to use this library.

 To install the OTL MOW project into your Python project, use pip to install it: